Campoozh/Campoozh/README.md

 ## Hi visitor!
-People call me Giru. 👋
+People call me Campoozh. 👋
 ### Projecting to be a full stack developer.

 <div>